AF-1/lms-dynamicplaylistcreator/README.md

 </p></details><br>

 <details><summary>»<b>I cannot manually edit the SQLite statement of my dynamic playlists in DPLC.</b>«<br>&nbsp;&nbsp;&nbsp;&nbsp;»<b>What does the <i>export</i> button do?</b>«</summary><br><p>
 The target group for this plugin are users who want to create customized dynamic playlists quickly and easily using <b>only the templates</b> and <b>not</b> working directly with SQLite statements.
-Accordingly, DPLC does <b>not include the possibility to manually edit SQLite statements in the plugin</b>.<br><br>
+Accordingly, DPLC does <b>not include the option to manually edit SQLite statements in the plugin</b>.<br><br>
 Before <i>Dynamic Playlists</i> version <b>3</b>, the SQLPlayList plugin was the <i>only</i> way to use <i>custom</i> dynamic playlists.
 So SQLPlayList had to include the option to manually edit SQLite statements.<br>
 Since version <b>3</b>, you can add <i>custom</i> dynamic playlists <b>directly</b> to <i>Dynamic Playlists</i>.
 This allows DPLC to focus on creating custom dynamic playlists using <b>only templates</b>.<br><br>
 If you have to <b>manually edit the SQLite statement</b> of a dynamic playlist managed by DPLC, you can <b>use the <i>export</i> button</b> to move the dynamic playlist to the <i>Dynamic Playlists</i> plugin, i.e. its folder for custom dynamic playlists called <b>DPL-custom-lists</b>.
 There you can edit it like any other custom dynamic playlist using your favorite plain text editor.<br>